 What is it?

 Mercury is found in the Earth’s crust predominantly in the form of mercuric sulphide (cinnabar).
 It can enter the environment through both natural and anthropogenic sources.
-Natural sources include forest fires and volcanoes, while major anthropogenic sources include coal burning, metals smelting, gold and silver mining, and chlor-alkali production.1 In addition, mercury that has been deposited in the past can be re-emitted into the atmosphere.
+Natural sources include forest fires and volcanoes, while major anthropogenic sources include coal burning, metals smelting, gold and silver mining, and chlor-alkali production (the production of chlorine and sodium hydroxide).1 In addition, mercury that has been deposited in the past can be re-emitted into the atmosphere.

 In Canada, chlor-alkali plants were the largest source of anthropogenic mercury until the 1980s.
 Emissions have declined as a result of initiatives to move away from mercury-based processes and plant closures.1 In the 1990s, the mining and smelting industries became the largest contributors of anthropogenic mercury emissions, although emissions have been decreasing since the mid-1990s.
 As of 2010, electricity generation accounted for 30% of mercury emissions to the atmosphere in Canada.1

 FACT: An estimated 200 tonnes of mercury are deposited in the Arctic each year, largely via atmospheric transport.
 A ten-fold increase in mercury levels in certain Arctic wildlife species has been observed over the past 150 years.2

 Mercury is distributed through the environment primarily via atmospheric transport.3 It circulates until it is removed, mostly by rainfall.
 Because it can be transported long distances in the atmosphere, it is found even in remote areas, including the High Canadian Arctic.3 Transport of mercury can also occur in river sediments and along ocean currents.